smartcraze/Owen-express/README.md

 <br/>

-**Owen Express** is a god-tier, production-grade MERN stack restaurant management and food delivery application.
+**Owen Express** is a  production-grade MERN stack restaurant management and food delivery application.
 Engineered from the ground up for maximum performance and visual excellence, it bridges the gap between hungry customers and efficient kitchen management through a stunning glassmorphic interface and a lightning-fast Node.js backend.

 </div>